Electrical discharge machining: Die-sink EDM

 Two Soviet scientists, B. R. Lazarenko and N. I. Lazarenko, were tasked in 1943 to investigate ways of preventing the erosion of tungsten electrical contacts due to sparking.
 They failed in this task but found that the erosion was more precisely controlled if the electrodes were immersed in a dielectric fluid.
 This led them to invent an EDM machine used for working difficult-to-machine materials such as tungsten.
 The Lazarenkos' machine is known as an R-C-type machine, after the resistor–capacitor circuit (RC circuit) used to charge the electrodes.

-Simultaneously but independently, an American team, Harold Stark, Victor Harding, and Jack Beaver, developed an EDM machine for removing broken drills and taps from aluminium castings.
+Simultaneously, but independently, an American team, Harold Stark, Victor Harding, and Jack Beaver, developed an EDM machine for removing broken drills and taps from aluminium castings.
 Initially constructing their machines from under-powered electric-etching tools, they were not very successful.
 But more powerful sparking units, combined with automatic spark repetition and fluid replacement with an electromagnetic interrupter arrangement produced practical machines.
-Stark, Harding, and Beaver's machines were able to produce 60 sparks per second.
-Later machines based on their design used vacuum tube circuits that were able to produce thousands of sparks per second, significantly increasing the speed of cutting.
+Stark, Harding, and Beaver's machines produced 60 sparks per second.
+Later machines based on their design used vacuum tube circuits that produced thousands of sparks per second, significantly increasing the speed of cutting.